-ORIGIN OF THE MOUNTAIN.-Geologists tell us that the slope which visitors ascend to view the lake, and the crater wall rising 500 to 2,000 feet above the water, form the remnant of a mountain which stood more than 12,000 feet high.
-This ancient peak which is now destroyed is known as Mount Mazama.
+Origin of the Mountain.-Geologists say that the slope, which visitors ascend to view the lake, and the crater wall rising 500 to 2,000 feet above the water are the remnant of a mountain, which stood more than 12,000 feet high.
+This ancient peak, now destroyed, is known as Mount Mazama.

-In comparatively recent geologic time numerous volcanic peaks were formed near the western edge of a vast lava plateau covering portions of Oregon, Washington, Montana, Idaho, Nevada, and California.
-The peaks bordering this plateau form the Cascade Range.
-Mount Mazama at Crater Lake was one of the commanding peaks of the range.

-The mountain remnant cupping Crater Lake was built by the pouring out of lava flows and to some extent by the accumulation of volcanic ash.
-The volcanic cone thus formed was modified by streams and glaciers which carved valleys in its sides and deposited rock debris on its flanks.
-The layered character and different formations of the mountain are clearly exposed in numerous places in the crater wall.
+In comparatively recent geologic time, numerous volcanic peaks were formed near the western edge of a vast lava plateau covering portions of Oregon, Washington, Idaho, Montana, Nevada, and California.
+These make up the Cascade Range, of which Mount Mazama was one of the commanding peaks.
+It was built by successive lava flows with some accumulation of volcanic ash.
+The cone thus formed was modified by streams and glaciers which carved valleys in its sides and deposited rock debris on its flanks.
+The layered character and different formations of the mountain are now clearly exposed in numerous places within the crater wall.

-LAVA OUTPOURINGS THROUGH SPLITTING OF THE MOUNTAIN.-In addition to the extrusion of broad lava flows, it is common for great quantities of molten lava to penetrate and fill cracks or fissures that develop in a volcano.
-Such filling results in dikes or walls of rock frequently harder than the enclosing rock.
+Forming of Dikes.-In addition to broad surface flows, it is common for molten lava to be squeezed into cracks, or fissures, that develop in a volcano.
+Such filling results in dikes, or walls, frequently harder than the enclosing rock.
 At Crater Lake the destruction of the mountain and subsequent erosion have exposed numerous dikes in the wall, of which the Devil's Backbone on the west side of the crater is the outstanding example.

-ACTION OF STREAMS AND GLACIERS ON THE MOUNTAIN IN THE COURSE OF ITS BUILDING.-In the layers forming the crater wall there is evidence of the action of water.
-In some places this is shown by the cutting of valleys; at others, by the accumulation of watercarried gravel, and boulders.
+Action of Streams and Glaciers on the Mountain in the Course of Its Building.-In the layers forming the crater wall there is evidence of the action of water.
+In some places this is shown by the cutting of valleys; in others, by the accumulation of watercarried gravel and boulders.

-Glacier ice carrying sand, pebbles, and boulders scratches and polishes rock surfaces over which it moves.
+Glacial ice, carrying sand, pebbles, and boulders, scratches and polishes rock surfaces over which it moves.
 Glacial polish and thick beds of glacial debris are common around the mountain.
 They occur on the surface rock and between earlier layers, showing that glaciers existed at various stages in the history of the mountain.